If you plan to buy a new cycling helmet, you will encounter helmets with MIPS and WaveCel (or other safety systems) and without them.

 There is no objective testing that would determine which one of these technologies is more effective.
 However, both provide better protection than helmets without these technologies.

-However, there are more bicycle helmet safety systems you should know about.
-You learn more about them below.
+However, there are other bicycle helmet safety systems that you should know about.
+You can learn more about them below.

-I also interviewed Max Strandwitz, MIPS’ CEO, and asked him a few questions to understand MIPS better.
+Additionally, I had the opportunity to interview Max Strandwitz, the CEO of MIPS, and ask him a few questions to better understand MIPS.

 Let’s dive in.